The Wasserstein space of stochastic processes: Overview

+In fact, our proof of Theorem \ref{MainTheorem} reveals more, namely the following result on the metric structure of $(\FFP_p, \AWA_p)$:

-\end{corollary} Explicitly, $\mathcal{V}$ is constructed by considering Wasserstein spaces of Wasserstein spaces in an iterated fashion as already considered by Vershik \cite{Ve70}.
-Corollary \ref{WREP} allows to transfer fundamental concepts from optimal transport to the theory of stochastic processes, e.g.\ it allows to consider displacement interpolation and Wasserstein barycenters of filtered processes and to view $(\FFP_p, \AWA_p)$ as a (formal) Riemannian manifold.
-Specifically, building on the work of Lisini \cite{Li07} we obtain:
+\begin{theorem} There exists a Polish space $(\mathcal{V}, d)$ such that $(\FFP_p, \AWA_p)$ is isometric to the classical Wasserstein space $(\mathcal P_p (\mathcal{V}), \WA_p^{(d)})$. \end{theorem} Explicitly, $\mathcal{V}$ is constructed by considering Wasserstein spaces of Wasserstein spaces in an iterated fashion as already considered by Vershik \cite{Ve70}.
+Theorem \ref{WREP} allows to transfer concepts from optimal transport to the theory of stochastic processes, e.g.\ it allows to consider displacement interpolation and Wasserstein barycenters of filtered processes and to view $(\FFP_p, \AWA_p)$ as a (formal) Riemannian manifold.
+Specifically, using the work of Lisini \cite{Li07} we obtain:

 \begin{theorem} Assume $p>1$.
 Then $(\FFP_p, \AWA_p)$ is a geodesic space and the set of martingales forms a closed, geodesically convex subspace. \end{theorem}

 Famously, McCann introduced the concept of displacement interpolation in his thesis \cite{Mc94}, giving a new meaning to the transformation of one probability into another.
 In analogy, Theorem \ref{geodesicspace} suggests an interpolation between stochastic processes.